 1 Goal Name Increase Supply of Affordable Housing Goal Description The Division of Housing (DOH) will help to increase the affordable housing supply by providing funding for construction of both rental and ownership housing that is designated to be affordable to households and individuals whose income falls below 80% of the area median.
 DOH will maximize funding for housing affordable to families/households at the extremely-low and very-low income levels as much as possible and still make individual projects financially sustainable.
 Funding will come primarily from HOME Investment Partnership funds, but CDBG funds may be used to acquire property or to cover soft costs.
 Other primary funding resources will include the state Housing Development Grant fund and Housing Development Loan fund, as well as the Colorado Housing Investment Fund.
 2 Goal Name Disaster Recovery Goal Description This funding from the additional CDBG Disaster Recovery grants would be used to provide housing to Coloradans displaced from their homes by disasters that occurred during the 2013 flood.
 Disaster recovery grants will also help provide funding to meet non-housing needs created by the floods such as repair or replacement of damaged infrastructure and assistance to impacted businesses.
 No specific set aside has been made from our regular CDBG allocation for this purpose, but it is high on the list of priorities for this year because it is urgent and expected to occupy significant staff time and effort.
+In the event of a disaster in an area which is not a presidentially declared disaster area, then CDBG funds may be used for disaster recovery related urgent need purposes.
 3 Goal Name Homelessness Prevention and Alleviation Goal Description One of the primary goals in the coming year is to focus on increasing access to housing units (particularly for the chronically homeless, veterans, persons with disabilities, and youth) through the continuum of housing.
 The Office of Homeless Initiatives (OHI) team will work towards the production of new permanent supportive housing units by providing leadership and technical assistance to local partners on the housing development process and resources.
 In 2014, the OHI partnered with the Colorado Housing and Finance Authority and Enterprise Community Partners to launch the "Pathways Home Supportive Housing Toolkit," in which six communities participated in a permanent supportive housing these toolkits.
 Not only will this work shorten the period of time that individuals and families experience homelessness, the OHI will also facilitate increased access to affordable housing units.